sfigg/commercialization-public/design/device-experiences/mobile-broadband--mbb--power-management-for-modern-standby-platforms.md

 At all times—regardless of whether the platform is in modern standby—power must not be removed from the USB function portion of the MBB device.
 Otherwise, when power is removed, the device will fall off of the USB bus and cause the device to be reported as surprise-removed.

-**Note**  On modern standby platforms, there is no support for the execution of third-party driver or ACPI firmware to manage transitions of the MBB device between the power management modes previously described.
-All power management of the device must be done in-band through the USB bus.
+<p style="margin: 1em 1.5em 0 1.5em;"><strong>Note</strong>&nbsp;&nbsp;&nbsp;On modern standby platforms, there is no support for the execution of third-party driver or ACPI firmware to manage transitions of the MBB device between the power management modes previously described.
+All power management of the device must be done in-band through the USB bus.</p>

 Third-party driver and ACPI firmware is supported for Specific Absorption Rate (SAR) sensors, which change the MBB radio transmitter power in reaction to the proximity of the MBB antenna to the user.